donejs/donejs/docs/guides/setting-up.md

 ### Configure your shared folders
-Before you start the Vagrant Box, you have to specified which folder you would like to sync from your local machine to the virtual machine.
+Before you start the Vagrant Box, you have to specify which folder you would like to sync from your local machine to the virtual machine.
 For that, open the **Vagrantfile** in that folder you initialized Vagrant.
 Scroll down to:
 ```
 # Share an additional folder to the guest VM.
 The first argument is